Zihan-Jiang-Abby/zjia0957_9103_tut5/README.md

 ## Part3: Collaboration
 #### Explaination
-All four mechanics work together to create a constantly changing digital world.
-The audio mechanic allows the rainbow and sky to pulse emotionally with the music, shaping the overall atmosphere of the environment.
-The time-based mechanic uses the gradually illuminated pathway and softly glowing house to represent how a sense of belonging slowly forms over time.
-Meanwhile, the Perlin Noise and Randomness mechanics continuously affect the sky, sea, ground, and even the stars and traces left by users, keeping the environment in a drifting, distorted, and unstable state that reflects the fragile and uncertain nature of connection in the digital age.
-However, the house itself remains relatively stable and warm, becoming the symbolic centre of genuine belonging within the digital landscape.
+All four mechanics work together to build one shared digital environment.
+The audio mechanic changes the mood of the rainbow and sky through music, while the time-based mechanic slowly lights the pathwayand the house to show how belonging develops over time.
+Perlin Noise and Randomness constantly affect the sky, sea, ground, and even the satrs created by users, making the environment feel unstable and alive.
+However, the house always stays warm and stable, representing a real sense of belonging within the digital world.
+All the mechanics use the same visual style, colours, and atmosphere, allowing the project to feel like one connected interactive world.

 #### References